Chart Color Schemes

 Infrastructure

-Kialla has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Kialla has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 22 projects likely to affect the region.
-Notable projects include Kialla Lakes Estate, Kialla West Growth Corridor, River Road West Subdivision - Stage 1, and Shepparton's Premier Development Site - 7880 Goulburn Valley Highway.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 22 projects likely affecting the region.
+Notable ones are Kialla Lakes Estate, Kialla West Growth Corridor, River Road West Subdivision - Stage 1, and Shepparton's Premier Development Site at 7880 Goulburn Valley Highway.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.